Back to School with TT

 Penzance detective mystery

-If you joined us for some city-hopping in July, you’d know that you pass some fantastic street art on the Shoreditch and Columbia Road spy mission, plus down in Bristol, there are plenty of options for art-spotting.
-But, even more, marvellous murals can be inspected on the Brighton Lanes and North Laine spy mission, but don’t get too distracted by the spectacular sights – there’s a dastardly plot between rival art groups to hide sneaky devices in the others’ spray paint cans!
+You pass some fantastic street art on the Shoreditch and Columbia Road spy mission, plus down in Bristol, there are plenty of options for art-spotting.
+Even more marvellous murals can be inspected on the Brighton Lanes and North Laine spy mission, but don’t get too distracted by the spectacular sights – there’s a dastardly plot between rival art groups to hide sneaky devices in the others’ spray paint cans!
 Can you thwart their scheme?

 Stand as still as a statue and blend into your surroundings to avoid prying eyes as you hunt for the lost loot on the Dundee treasure hunt Trail.
 From dragons to Desperate Dan, there are plenty of quirky sculptures to spot as you explore the city.
 For an even more unique experience, venture down to Weymouth Seafront, and once you’ve unearthed the treasure trove, take a peek at Sandworld to discover some extraordinary sand sculptures that are far more impressive than anything the team at TT HQ could do with a bucket and spade (although, we would certainly try!).